Hugs.Company

 There are days when the world feels too big and you feel too small.

 It is not that you are exaggerating.
 It is that your brain is literally trying to protect you.
 The problem is that in a hyperconnected world, it receives danger signals from everywhere, even when you are not in real danger.
-A single criticism can spin around in your head for days, while ten positive things fade away almost without a trace.

-The moment everything changes inside
+The moment everything changes on the inside

 Have you ever wondered why those small moments leave such a different sensation in your body?